bwcybersec/2025-ectf-bw/docs/3-secrets.md

     - Channel 0 key - This is a special case.
 This key is baked into each decoder alongside the Decoder Key, so that decoders can always decode emergency communications.

+- Signing Keypair - This keypair is used for creating cryptographic signatures of all encrypted payloads.
+This ensures that, even if a channel key or decoder key were to leak, the decoder can ensure that a message came from the genuine encoder.